GeoMx2022/backend-project-nc-news/README.md

 An in-depth outline query options and functionality for each endpoint is available at GET /api.

 #### Hosted App
-A hosted version of the app on Heroku can be found here: [NC News](https://nc-news-application.herokuapp.com/api)
+A hosted version of the app on Heroku can be found here: [Views News](https://nc-news-application.herokuapp.com/api)

 ####  Repository
-This repository contains all the backend code required for the NC News App.
+This repository contains all the backend code required for the Views News App.

 ####  SetUp & Installation Instructions
 1. Fork this repo to your own GitHub an the GitHub website.